 In Centering, there are 10 sessions of two hours each, one per month for the first three months, and every two weeks for the last three months, until you give birth.
 You do not need any other prenatal care appointments in addition to Centering (unless recommended by your provider).
 There are 8-12 women in each Centering group, and the same women are together for each session.
 Everyone receives their prenatal care within the group – they listen to the baby’s heartbeat, measure the mother’s belly, take blood pressure, and more.
 There are activities throughout the visit, which help the group get to know each other and learn about pregnancy health and parenting.

-CenteringPregnancy is a Greenville Health System program, introduced by Dr. Amy Crockett, a recipient of the John P. McNulty Prize for 2016.
+CenteringPregnancy is a Prisma Health program, introduced by Dr. Amy Crockett, a recipient of the John P. McNulty Prize for 2016.
 This program has reduced preterm births by 47 percent for its participants.
-The program has also impacted healthcare by influencing insurance and public health agencies to put preventive care first by making it economically sustainable and accessible to patients.
+The program has also impacted health care by influencing insurance and public health agencies to put preventive care first by making it economically sustainable and accessible to patients.

 Watch this video to learn more.